A fall movie season (like everything else) in flux

 Just how many films have been released during the pandemic is often underestimated.
 But even with a few high-profile departures, the upcoming season is crowded.
 Apple has Joel Coen’s “The Tragedy of Macbeth,” with Denzel Washington.
 Amazon has the musical adaptation “Everybody’s Talking About Jamie” (Sept.
 17).
 New movies are on tap from world-class filmmakers like Paul Thomas Anderson, Guillermo del Toro (“Nightmare Alley,” Dec.
 3), Pedro Almodóvar ( “Parallel Mothers,” Dec.
 24), Asghar Farhadi (“A Hero,” Jan.
 7) and Paolo Sorrentino ( “The Hand of God,” Nov.
 24).

-There’s also a feast of docs including Julie Cohen and Betsy West’s Julia Child portrait “Julia” (not yet dated); Liz Garbus’ “Becoming Cousteau” (Oct.
+There’s also a feast of docs including Julie Cohen and Betsy West’s Julia Child portrait “Julia” (Nov.
+5); Liz Garbus’ “Becoming Cousteau” (Oct.
 22); Elizabeth Chai Vasarhelyi and Jimmy Chin’s “The Rescue” (October), about the 2018 Thai cave rescue; and, fittingly, a portrait of one of the pandemic’s most ubiquitous faces, infectious disease expert Dr. Anthony Fauci, in John Hoffman and Janet Tobias’ “Fauci” (Sept.
 10).

 Netflix will release three dozen films between now and Christmas — including Maggie Gyllenhaal‘s directorial debut “The Lost Daughter” (Dec.
 17); the Western “The Harder They Fall” (Nov.
 3), with Jonathan Majors and Idris Elba; Lin-Manuel Miranda’s directorial debut “Tick, Tick … Boom!”; and Antoine Fuqua’s “The Guilty” (Sept.
 24), a single-setting crime thriller starring Jake Gyllenhaal as a demoted police officer taking 911 calls.